-- 2 While supporting lift chains, remove the split pins and slide out chain anchor pins from the chain anchors of stationary upright. - Lift chain - 3 Pull the chains out of the sheaves and drape them over the front of the carriage.
+2 While supporting lift chains, remove the nuts from the chain anchors of stationary upright.

+3 Pull the chains out of the sheaves and drape them over the front of the carriage.

 - 4 Slowly raise inner mast upright until mast clears top of fork carriage.
-Move carriage to work area and lower the mast. - A Make sure that carriage remains on floor and does not bind while mast is being raised. - Inspect all parts for wear or damage.
+Move carriage to work area and lower the mast. - ▲ Make sure that carriage remains on floor and does not bind while mast is being raised. - Inspect all parts for wear or damage.
 Replace all worn or damaged parts.

-(4) Piping
+(4) PIPING

-- Remove the return hoses and clamps attached to the cylinder. - 2 Remove the return hoses from the connector. - 3 Remove hose assembly, connector, down safety valve from the lift cylinder. - 4 Disconnect hose assembly from the flow regulator.
+- 1 Remove the return hoses and clamps attached to the cylinder. - 2 Remove the return hoses from the connector. - 3 Remove hose assembly, connector, down safety valve from the lift cylinder. - 4 Disconnect hose assembly from the flow regulator.

-(5) Lift cylinder
+(5) LIFT CYLINDER